Meet our staff

 Innovator, songwriter, and gamemaster

 It worked!
-Within a year, Sone was organizing book parties at 50 schools a year, then 100, then 500, as well as setting up reading rooms, based in the homes of volunteers, in rural villages.
-Showing a rare combination of both innovative and organizational skills, he's been able to add a new book party team every year, training young people to conduct events, and arranging the complex logistics of getting to even the most rural schools, whether that means a comfortable drive in a van, a bit of a hike, a boat trip, or finding an elephant that can help the team get through roadless territory.
+Within a year, Sone was organizing book parties at 50 schools a year.
+Showing a rare combination of both innovative and organizational skills, he added a new book party team every year for four years, training young people to conduct events, and arranging the complex logistics of getting to even the most rural schools, whether that means a comfortable drive in a van, a bit of a hike, a boat trip, or finding an elephant that can help the team get through roadless territory.
+Soon we reached 200 schools in a single year, then 500, then 900...
+When we expanded, setting up daily reading programs (known as Sustained Silent Reading, or SSR) in classrooms, he handled that as well.
 Sone has improved on some existing games, and invented a few of his own, which are described in his book Game Time!
-He's written several other books: What's in the Market? which explains to visitors the unfamiliar foods and household items they might see in the market; Fun With Fruit! which uses fun rhymes to tell about popular fruits; the beginning-reader book Black Mouse, White Mouse, and Traditional Toys, which keeps an important part of Lao culture from being forgotten.
+He's written several other books: What's in the Market? explains to visitors the unfamiliar foods and household items they might see in the market; Fun with Fruit which uses fun rhymes to tell about popular fruits; the beginning-reader book Black Mouse, White Mouse, and Traditional Toys which keeps an important part of Lao culture from being forgotten.
 His book The Joy of Reading encourages reading aloud, and tells why it's important; we use that same name for the project that he started, and runs, within Big Brother Mouse, to encourage reading in rural villages and schools.
-Sone has also written two songs about books and reading, which kids sing enthusiastically at our parties.
-And while doing all all that, he attended night classes and finished University in 2012.
-Sone was born in Phabathtri Village, Luang Prabang, in 1990.
-His parents are both Lao, but he has one Vietnamese and one Chinese grandparent.
-He feels fortunate to have grown up in Luang Prabang, where he had an opportunity to begin learning English while in primary school.